ducktown/duckietown.org/classes/2017/17-TTIC/index.md

 # Syllabus

-See the official [course syllabus](syllabus/) for more detail on the class.
+See the official [course syllabus](syllabus/) for more details on the class.

 ## Dates and times